use-inkubator/Ecosystem-Grants/applications/InkCtf.md

 *   **Partnerships:** Collaborate with educational institutions or bootcamps.
 *   **Localization:** Translate the platform into multiple languages.
 *   **Regular Updates:** Add new levels and features based on community feedback and evolving ink! security landscape.

+## Community Engagement & Promotion Strategy

+### Promotion Strategy:

+- Regular updates on Polkadot Forum throughout development and post-launch
+- Detailed blog series covering each level's security concepts and real-world exploit examples.
+- Integration of blog content as reference material within the CTF platform
+- Community feedback collection and iteration on level content Participation in ink! developer events and workshops
+- We could also create a discord server for the project and invite ink! developers to join so that the developers that will be using the platform can get help from the community.

+### Content Development:

+- Gather feedback from ink! developers on initial level content and difficulty
+- Create educational blog posts for each vulnerability type covered in the game
+- I see the ink youtube channel is dead for a year now, if granted permission i could create a video walkthrough series covering each level

 ## Team :busts_in_silhouette: